 Hello Wicked Hunters,

-If you want to learn more about Frames Magazine, you can go to:
+If you want to learn more about Yulia’s work, you can find it here:

 Other ways to listen and subscribe to the podcast:

 For those of you who want to learn more about The Wicked Hunt Photography by Stanley Aryanto:

 • Facebook: https://www.facebook.com/thewickedhunt/

 Don’t forget to leave a review on the podcast if you enjoy this conversation.
 It would help us to get found and help to inspire other photographers.

 If I didn’t really see any other way, you know, it was just and it really started getting me into this existential crisis almost because I really made it in a traditional sense of the word I had great salary at that point.
 I was I was a brand manager at a big corporation in the US.
 But I was just so unhappy inside and so miserable.